The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 Convention no. 2

 A second convention is the omission of the normal features of polite speech.
 Interpersonal elements of politeness and distance tend to be treated as embellishments that can be added later.
-This encourages the use of plain forms for verbs and the straightforward Japanese form -なさい -nasai for imperatives.
-This is again designed to allow the student to grasp the meaning as easily as possible without worrying about social niceties.
+This encourages the use of plain forms for verbs and the straightforward form なさい -nasai for imperatives.
+This allows the student to grasp the meaning without worrying about social niceties.

 Convention no. 3

-A third convention is the use of the 'tentative' verb form だろう darō.
-This is used to translate English verbs in the so-called future tense (i.e., those using the modal auxiliary 'will').
+A third convention is the 'tentative' verb form だろう darō.
+This is used by students to translate English verbs in the so-called future tense (i.e., those using the modal auxiliary 'will').

 The rationale for using だろう darō is impeccable.
 Japanese requires sensitivity to the truth value of a statement — whether it is certain, whether it has been heard second hand, or whether it is based on appearances.
 Since the future is inherently unknowable, predictions should not be stated as certainties; hence the use of だろう darō to indicate that the speaker does not regard a future event as 100% certain.

-In the same vein, students would translate 'He will go' as:
+For example, students are expected to translate 'He will go' as:

 kare wa iku darō